Social Security Disability Insights · · 20 min read

 6. Receive Your Decision: The SSA will notify you of their decision via mail.
 If approved, you will receive details about your benefits.
 If denied, know that you have the right to appeal the decision.

-By following these steps and utilizing the support provided through Turnout, you can navigate the disability benefits request process more effectively, increasing your chances of a positive outcome.
+By following these steps and utilizing the support provided through Turnout, you can navigate the more effectively, increasing your chances of a positive outcome.
 Ensure your medical records include diagnoses, provider names, tests, scans, lab results, a complete medication list, and treatment dates to strengthen your request.
 Remember, you are not alone in this journey; we are here to support you every step of the way.

 Each box represents a stage in the application process — follow the arrows to see how to progress through each step and what actions to take.